allenlin90/programmingLearning/javascriptLearning/completeJavaScriptCourse2020/README.md

     1. Add event handler
     1. Get input values
     1. Add the new item to our data structure
-    1. Add teh new item to the UI
+    1. Add the new item to the UI
     1. Calculate budget
     1. Update the UI
 1. Structuring code with modules